cyrozap/rockchip-dptx-re/Notes.md

 kernel-controlled DP link training, and it looks like as part of that patch they had to add some register bit definitions.

+The base address for data section appears to be `0x3fff0000`.
+This was found by concatenating the code and data sections together and running [rbasefind][rbasefind] on the combined binary. rbasefind works on strings, so it couldn't find the base address of the data section, but it seems reasonable to assume that the code section is mapped at `0x3ffe0000`.

 [edp]: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/gpu/drm/rockchip/analogix_dp-rockchip.c?id=70c5f93669249886b151812076509f30569aff80#n450
 [dp]: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/gpu/drm/rockchip/cdn-dp-core.c?id=d471ed04b487c6e66a406bf3763efbfed56baa5b#n65